Skip to Main Content

 4. Readmitted students will enter on probation and be assessed at the end of the first term.

-Students who do not register for nursing coursework within two academic terms (fall/spring) will be administratively withdrawn from the nursing program so that another student may be placed in that spot.
-They must wait one calendar year before reapplying to the nursing program and must follow the readmission process.
+Students who do not register for nursing coursework within two academic terms (fall/spring) will be administratively withdrawn from the nursing program.

 The student may also be tested for safety in a clinical setting before being readmitted.
 Students are free to continue taking courses to satisfy their AU degree requirements while awaiting readmission to the nursing program.